 Having regard to the Code and its reporting requirements the Council concludes that it is appropriate to prepare the financial statements on a going concern basis, and that the Council will be a going concern, 12 months from the date of approval of the financial statements.
-The is based on the financial and liquidity position of North Northamptonshire Council, considering the balanced budget, positive assurance by North Northamptonshire Council's Chief Finance Officer on the robustness of budget estimates and adequacy of reserves of the new council and cash / investment balances of £191m at February 2021.

-North Northamptonshire Council cannot be dissolved without statutory prescription and therefore the functions of East Northamptonshire Council will continue in the new council.
-It is therefore appropriate for the Accounts to be prepared on a going concern basis for the period of 12 months from the date of approval of the financial statements c) Accruals of Income and Expenditure
+North Northamptonshire Council cannot be dissolved without statutory prescription and therefore the functions of the Council will continue.
+It is therefore appropriate for the Accounts to be prepared on a going concern basis for the period of 12 months from the date of approval of the financial statements.

+(c) Accruals of Income and Expenditure

 Expenditure and income are accounted for in the year that they take place, not simply when cash payments are made or received.
-However if any amount (income or expenditure) comes to light after a reasonable cut off period and is below £15k it will not be accrued for within the financial year, as it will not have a material effect on the position of the income and expenditure reported within these statements.
+However, if any amount (income or expenditure) comes to light after a reasonable cut off period and is below £15k it will not be accrued for within the financial year, as it will not have a material effect on the position of the income and expenditure reported within these statements.
 In particular: